cmecmetrics/cmec-driver/README.md

 The driver only requires packages from the Python 3 standard library.
 The test module (test/cmec-test.py) requires numpy and xarray.

 ## Installation
 It is recommended that you create a new Python 3 environment to install the driver.
+After creating and activating this environment, there are three ways to obtain the cmec-driver package:

+1. Use conda to install the package:
+`conda install -c conda-forge cmec_driver`

-Activate this environment, and from the cmec-driver directory do:
+2. Clone this repository.
+Enter the cmec-driver directory and do:
-`python setup.py install`
+`pip install ./`

+3. Download the most recent release of cmec-driver from github.
+Extract the source code, enter the cmec-driver directory, and do:
+`pip install ./`

 After `cmec-driver register` is run for the first time, two hidden files will be created in your home directory (.cmeclibrary and .cmec/cmec.json).